ItaiAxelrad/open-spec/docs/specifications/2_Facility Construction/5_Metals/055140 Prefabricated Steel Stair Systems.md

 			1. Multiple attachments available, bolting or welding as required.
 			2. Ability to set stairs without the need to have all decking in place.
 38. NOTE TO SPECIFIER ** Delete if not required.
 	30. Luminous Egress Path Marking System
 		1. Safe-T-Nose Retrofit (STNR):
       1. NOTE TO SPECIFIER ** STNR offers a universal, low-profile, design that can be applied to existing apartment complex stairs, commercial stairs, bleachers or any other high foot traffic stairway.
 STNR is a non-slip extruded aluminum safety stair nosing for indoor or outdoor stairs.
 STNR offers an absolute safety solution for property owners who must keep their stairways safe during all light conditions.
 STNR is installed on the edge of existing stair treads with the use of adhesive, screws or rivets.
 STNR can be knurled for additional slip resistance and painted to further designate stair steps.
 Finish options also provide a unique finished appeal.
 			1. Safe-T-Nose Retrofit (STNR): Photo-luminescent "Glow-in-the-dark" nosing, applied to existing stairways.
 39. NOTE TO SPECIFIER ** Our glow-in-the-dark material is at the cutting edge of chemical phosphorescent technology and provides the brightest, long lasting, non-toxic glow that is available.
 			2. Safe-T-Nose: reduces tripping hazards and illuminates the walkway in the event of an emergency.
 Extruded from premium aluminum, Safe-T-Nose shall be durable and slip resistant.
 		2. Safe-T-Nose Cast-In Place (STNC):
       1. NOTE TO SPECIFIER ** STNC is the industry's only safety nosing with a construction cover included.
 Once the project is complete, the construction cover is simply snapped off and recycled to reveal the untarnished nosing extrusion and glow-in-the-dark striping.
 Several options allow STNC to be customized, providing further step designation and offering a unique finish appeal.
 			1. Safe-T-Nose Cast-In Place (STNC): Photo-luminescent "Glow-in-the-Dark" nosing designed to be pushed into any style of cast concrete at the time of forming.
 STNC embeds quickly and easily.
 A proprietary design forms the edge and fastens the nosing when setting in place.
 40. NOTE TO SPECIFIER ** Delete if not required.
 			2. Safe-T-Nose reduces tripping hazards and illuminates the walkway in the event of an emergency.
 Extruded from premium aluminum, Safe-T-Nose is durable and slip resistant.
 Our glow-in-the-dark material is at the cutting edge of chemical phosphorescent technology and provides the brightest, longest lasting non-toxic glow that is available.
 41. NOTE TO SPECIFIER ** Delete if not required.
 			3. Safe-T-Nose For Steel Stair Manufacturers (STNS): Safe-T-Nose For Steel Stair Manufacturers (STNS) is a photo-luminescent "Glow-in-the-Dark" nosing designed for stair fabricators.
 With proper design planning, STNS can be attached to a variety of tread types and materials at the time of manufacturing.
 STNS offers a simple solution when stairs must be fabricated with safety nosing incorporated into the design.
 42. NOTE TO SPECIFIER ** Delete if not required.
 		3. Safe-T-Nose Photoluminescent Handrail Strips (STNH):
 			1. Cut with scissors, an easy peel and stick application that requires no end caps.
 Activated by natural artificial light, Safe-T-Nose Handrail strips provide a steady glow to guide people in all lighting conditions.
 Glows for many hours after the lights go out.
 Unlimited recharging.
 The Brightest, Longest Lasting, Nontoxic, Nonradioactive Glow available.
 UV Light and Oxidation resistant.
 Smooth easy cleanable surface.
 Abrasion resistant.
 High-Impact plastic.
 43. NOTE TO SPECIFIER ** Delete if not required.
 	31. Shop Cleaning and Finishing
 		1. Rails and Stair Components: Remove all sharp edges and burrs.
 Clean surface of rust, scale, grease and all foreign material prior to finishing in accordance with "SP 2 - Hand Tool Cleaning."
 		2. Shop Primer: Immediately after shop fabrication and cleaning, spray apply primer to a minimum dry film thickness as recommended by primer manufacture, but not less than 1.0 mils DFT.
 Do not prime surfaces in direct contact with concrete or where field welding shall occur.
 		3. Prime Paint: Rodda Low HAP Shopcoat Primer: VOC Compliant Red Oxide #33954.

-44. *PART 3*** – ***EXECUTION*
+## EXECUTION

-	32. Examination
+1. Examination
 		1. Do not begin installation until substrates and adjacent construction have been properly constructed.
 Verify structural framing, enclosures, weld plates, blocking, and size and location of pockets.
 		2. If unsatisfactory conditions are encountered, notify Engineer in writing.
 Do not proceed until unsatisfactory conditions have been corrected.
 		3. Notify Manufacturer of any detail, design or tolerance deviations as noted or drawn on stair shop drawing.